ivoaz/twattle/README.md

 Requirements
 ------------

-TweetEat requires PHP 5.3 or newer and MongoDB.
+Twattle requires PHP 5.3 or newer and MongoDB.

 Installation